What is Gluten? Its protein is found in wheat, barley, and rye. It’s the stuff that makes bread rise when you bake it.

 What is Gluten?

-Gluten you are hearing this everywhere these days but what is gluten exactly?
-Well I could give you all the science and technical terms but we want simple easy to understand terms.
-Simply put gluten is a protein in some grains that are used to make breads, pastas, cakes and things that give that elastic (stretchy) texture of dough.
+Gluten you are hearing this everywhere these days but what is it exactly?
+Well, I could give you all the science and technical terms, but we want simple easy to understand terms.
+Simply put gluten is a protein in some grains that are used to make breads, pastas, cakes, and things that give that elastic (stretchy) texture of dough.

-You may hear someone say they had to give up other things along with gluten.
-It’s very common for people to have to give up dairy and beef.
-The reason for this is that dairy and beef is a secondary gluten source.
+You may hear someone say they had to give up other things as well.
+It’s quite common for people to have to give up dairy and beef.
+The reason for this is that dairy and beef is a secondary source.
 Primary gluten would be eating breads, cereals, pastas, etc. Secondary is consuming an animal or its products that eats wheat, barley, or rye.

-So we have primary sources of gluten, secondary sources and then hidden gluten.
-Yes, gluten hides.
-Basically things are made with gluten and then sold as other products.
+So, we have primary sources of gluten, secondary sources and then hidden gluten.
+Yes, it hides.
+Things are made with gluten and then sold as other products.
 For example, types of coloring put in foods contain gluten.
-The hardest part of going gluten free is the hidden gluten.
-The majority of people I talk to consume hidden gluten and struggle with how to find out if it has gluten in it.
+The hardest part of going gluten-free is the hidden gluten.
+Many people I talk to consume hidden gluten and struggle with how to find out if it has it in it.

 Here at The Gluten Gourmet, I hope you find recipes, pantry items, places to eat and tips on how to go gluten free.